 Employees are expected to exercise prudent judgment in incurring travel expenses.
 It is the District's policy to reimburse employees out-of-pocket and direct expenses incurred while traveling on official District business.
-Expenses will be reimbursed in accordance with VCCCD Board Policy Manual and VCCCD Administrative Procedures 6336 and 6337, and that are evidenced by itemized receipts (must include date of transaction and vendor name).
+Expenses will be reimbursed in accordance with VCCCD Board Policy Manual and VCCCD Administrative Procedures 6336 and 6337.
 Meal expenses follow the per diem limits and do not require an itemized receipt, unless purchased with a procurement card.